kiminh/qlib/docs/component/estimator.rst

 - `positions.pkl`, backtest position record file
 - `run`, the experiment information object, usually contains some meta information such as the experiment name, experiment date, etc.

-Usually it should contain the following:
+Usually, it should contain the following:

 .. code-block:: YAML